SyphonArch/flash1dkmeans/README.md

 - **Two clusters**: $O(\log{n})$
   ($+ O(n)$ for prefix sum calculation if not provided, $+ O(n \cdot \log {n})$ for sorting if not sorted)
 - **$k$ clusters**: $O(k ^ 2 \cdot \log {k} \cdot \log {n}) + O(i \cdot \log {n} \cdot k)$
-  (The first term is for K-means++ initialization, and the latter for Lloyd's algorithm)
+  (The first term is for k-means++ initialization, and the latter for Lloyd's algorithm)
   ($+ O(n)$ for prefix sum calculation if not provided, $+ O(n \cdot \log {n})$ for sorting if not sorted)

-This is a significant improvement over common K-means implementations.
+This is a significant improvement over common k-means implementations.
-For example, general implementations for $d$-dimensional data using a combination of greedy K-means++ initialization and Lloyd's algorithm for convergence, when given one-dimensional data, spends $O(k ^ 2 \cdot \log {k} \cdot n)$ time in initialization and $O(i \cdot n \cdot k)$ time in iterations.
+For example, general implementations for $d$-dimensional data using a combination of greedy k-means++ initialization and Lloyd's algorithm for convergence, when given one-dimensional data, spends $O(k ^ 2 \cdot \log {k} \cdot n)$ time in initialization and $O(i \cdot n \cdot k)$ time in iterations.

 **Note that you must use the underlying `numba_` functions directly in order to directly supply prefix sums and skip sorting.**

 ## How fast is it?
-Here we compare `flash1dkmeans` against one of the most commonly used K-means implementations, [sklearn.cluster.KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).
+Here we compare `flash1dkmeans` against one of the most commonly used k-means implementations, [sklearn.cluster.KMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).

-In the figures below, we show the K-means clustering runtime on randomly generated data of various sizes.
+In the figures below, we show the k-means clustering runtime on randomly generated data of various sizes.
 - **flash1dkmeans** measures the wrapper function kmeans_1d, which includes the sorting and prefix sum calculation overheads.
 - **flash1dkemeans_numba** measures the underlying Numba-accelerated functions, excluding the sorting and prefix sum calculation overheads.
-(A case where this performance is useful is when you only have to sort once, while calling K-means multiple times on different segments of the same data - or if you already have the sorted prefix sum calculations ready.
+(A case where this performance is useful is when you only have to sort once, while calling k-means multiple times on different segments of the same data - or if you already have the sorted prefix sum calculations ready.
 Both happened to be the case for [Any-Precision-LLM](https://github.com/SNU-ARC/any-precision-llm).)

 | | |
 --- | ---